ninjaboynaru/rescan/README.md

 6. The built project is created inside a new folder called `out`

 ## Barcode Scanner Input
 Barcode scanner input is detected through a series of rapid key stroke inputs.
-Barcodes that rely on custom communication protocols will not function with ReScan.
+Barcodes that rely on custom communication protocols will not function with this version of ReScan.